Cappawhite

-Cappawhite, also Cappaghwhite, is a village in County Tipperary, Ireland and is located on the R505 regional road from Cashel to County Limerick.
-Close major towns near the village include Tipperary Town which is 12 kilometres south of the village and Cashel which is 24 kilometres east of the village.
+Cappawhite, also Cappaghwhite, is a village in County Tipperary, Ireland.
+It is on the R505 road from Cashel to County Limerick.
+Close major towns include Tipperary town (12 kilometres to the south) and Cashel (20 kilometres to the east).

 Sports

 Cappawhite is home to Cappawhite GAA who were Tipperary Senior Hurling Championship winners in 1987 and Tipperary U21 Champions in 1999.